The goal of the CBGM Bioinformatics Core is to provide a hub for interdisciplinary research in genomics, proteomics, and computational

-The Chemical and Biomolecular Analysis Facility offers services, expertise, and collaboration for the research community at Augusta
+The Chemical and Biomolecular Analysis Core offers services, expertise, and collaboration for the research community at Augusta

 University, other academic institutions, and for-profit companies.

 Our main instrumentation includes high field nuclear magnetic resonance (NMR), liquid chromatography–mass spectrometry (LC-MS), high-performance liquid chromatography (HPLC), circular dichroism spectrometer (CD), and inductively coupled plasma optical emission spectrometry (ICP-OES).

 The Electron Microscopy & Histology Core Laboratory is located in CB 1113 in the Carl Sanders Research and Education building.

 The Core is supported by the Department of Cellular Biology and Anatomy and user fees.